Miss Brooke Adams

 The primary purpose of our UPK program is to provide four-year-old children with the opportunity to access high-quality programs that prepare them for future school success through the development of strong foundational skills in early literacy and mathematics.
 Science and social studies themes are also explored.
 Our goal is to encourage and support student learning using a student-centered approach utilizing strong instructional content that is tied directly to the New York State Common Core Pre-K Standards.

-If your child is currently receiving special education services through the CPSE, please contact Kathryn Werner, Director of Special Education at 592-3256 before completing this form.
+If your child is currently receiving special education services through the CPSE, please contact Mrs. Townsend, Director of Special Education at 592-3256 before completing this form.

 To be eligible, your child:

-If you are interested in your child attending a UPK program for the 2018-2019 school year, please complete the following survey application.
-A survey application is also available on the district website at www.springvillegi.org under the Academics and Universal Pre-K link.
+If you are interested in your child attending the UPK program for the 2021-2022 school year, please complete the following survey application.
+Survey applications are available at Early Bird ChildCare Centers and on the district website at www.springvillegi.org under the Resources tab and Universal Pre-K link.